-Savory salmon patties are made with a few simple ingredients.
-Finger lickin’ good!
+These salmon patties are savory and delicious.
+Crusty outside.
+Moist inside.
+Easy to make with a few simple ingredients.

 My dear aunt likes to make them for breakfast.
 I was hooked after the first bite and asked for the recipe.